adekunleadekoya/GetAndCleanData/README.md

 ##  RESULTS OF RUNNING THE SCRIPT
 - A **view** of the tidy dataset is popped up immediately the script runs to completion
-- Also, a file named tidyDT.txt is created and deposited on the working directory.
+- Also, a file named tidyDT.txt(click to download : [https://github.com/adekunleadekoya/GetAndCleanData/blob/master/tidyDT.txt](https://github.com/adekunleadekoya/GetAndCleanData/blob/master/tidyDT.txt)) is created and deposited in the working directory.
 The file contains the output of the script.
 You may open the file with a text editor and observe the integrity of the file's contents.

 ## CONTACT ME :